Skip to content

 Delaware

-To establish your cleaning business in Delaware, start by registering with the Delaware One Stop Business Portal.
+To get licensed in Delaware, you can register for a business license through the Delaware One Stop Business Portal.
 Next, select an LLC or other appropriate business structure to establish your company’s legal status and operational capabilities.

 Florida